 What is a Bowrider and Why is it Called That?

-Bowriders, sometimes called runabouts, are named for their distinctive forward seating and for the way the front seems to rise above the water’s surface.
+A Bowrider, sometimes called a runabout boat, is named for its distinctive forward seating and for the way the front seems to rise above the water’s surface.

 V-SHAPED HULL FOR EASIER HANDLING